xenserver/pull-request-manager/README.markdown

      branch of the main repository, comment about this on the pull request, and close the pull request.

 The above process is repeated continuously.
-If there is no pull request to process, the program waits for a while (1min).
+After every processed pull request, or if there is no pull request to process, the program waits for a while (1min).
 If a connection error occurs, the program waits for a longer period of time (10min) before retrying.

 ## Dependencies